PhilippLgh/JSDataViews/README.md

 JSDataViews are build upon the Proxy API introduced in ECMAScript 6 and thus are some kind of meta programs.

-Two technologies form the foundation of JSDataViews:
+Two concepts form the foundation of JSDataViews:

 ###Virtual Instances